teuben/nemo/README.md

 NEMO is a toolbox for stellar dynamics, particle simulations, stellar orbits, image processing and tabular data manipulation.
 Documentation is maintained in the github pages, https://teuben.github.io/nemo

-This is the 4th major release of NEMO,  and although data are compatible with earlier releases, source code may need to be tweaked a bit to compile and link in the newer releases.
+This is the 4th major release of NEMO,  and although data are compatible with earlier releases, old source code may need to be tweaked a bit to compile and link in the newer releases.
 Some compatibility with ZENO is also advertised.
-Here's some history of NEMO:
+A brief history of NEMO:

    * NEMO V1:	IAS release (Barnes, Hut & Teuben, 1987)
    * NEMO V2:	UMD release (Teuben, 1994)